chronopio/tipper/README.md

 ## TL;DR

-This is a project built for the Solana Course from Ackee that offers creation of tipping campaings and contribution.
+This is a project built with Anchor framework that offers creation of tipping campaings and contribution.
 Hope you enjoy it!

 ## Built With
 This project was built using these technologies.